graphadvantage/neo4j-binary-cosine-similarity/README.md

 The cosine similarity for (i,j) is  3 / SQRT(4*5) = 0.67

-You probably noticed the table row marked "OTU" - this refers to "Operational Taxonomic Units" and is based on an excellent review of binary measures of similarity: http://www.iiisci.org/journal/CV$/sci/pdfs/GS315JG.pdf by Choi et al.
+You probably noticed the table row marked "OTU" - this refers to "Operational Taxonomic Units" and is based on an excellent review of binary measures of similarity: http://www.iiisci.org/journal/CV$/sci/pdfs/GS315JG.pdf by Choi et al, 2010

 The contingency table below describes this notation, which we can use to explore other similarity measures, such as Jaccard and Dice.